calebharris/fp_book_club_ts/docs_src/README.md

 ## Updates

 ### 2 October 2018
-* Added inline exercise answers to Chapter 2
+* Add inline exercise answers to Chapter 2
+* Add notes up to exercise 3.28 (Trees, yay!)

 ## Ready to get to work?
 Might as well just jump in: [Chapter 1](/chapter_1.md).